Noddin-Robotmakers/Website/Innovation.md

 * [Maine Adaptive Sports & Recreation (MASR)](https://maineadaptive.org/)
 * [National Sports Center for the Disabled (NSCD)](https://nscd.org/)

-Among these organizations, **Maine Adaptive** contacted us and shared with us a lot of experience and insight, which we have learned from to create our prototype solution.
+Among these organizations, **Maine Adaptive** contacted us and shared a lot of experience and insight with us, which we have learned from to create our prototype solution.

 ## Learnings from Maine Adaptive

 ### Inspiration, Origin and History

 Maine Adaptive started in 1982.
 Some founders were disabled, and wanted to experience sports like able-bodied people.
 Maine Adaptive has collaborated with innovative designers and toolmakers to create assistive equipment for people who have lost limbs, hearing or vision.
-To date they have helped over 400 such people.
+To this date they have helped over 400 such people.

 ### Design Process